Sandra Harbert Petrulionis, Ph.D.

 National Endowment for the Humanities (NEH)

-Director, Summer Institute on “Transcendentalism and Reform in the Age of Emerson, Thoreau, and Fuller” (Concord, MA), 2015, 2017
+Director, Summer Institutes on “Transcendentalism and Reform in the Age of Emerson, Thoreau, and Fuller” (Concord, MA), 2017 and 2015

-Summer Institute and Landmarks Project Faculty, “Transcendentalism and Social Activism in the Age of Emerson, Thoreau, and Fuller,” 2008-2013
+Project Faculty, Summer Institute and Landmarks Workshops for College Teachers on “Transcendentalism and Social Activism in the Age of Emerson, Thoreau, and Fuller” (Concord, MA), 2008-2013

 Individual Fellowship, 2004